ePages-de/epages-docs/_posts/2017/2017-05-09-how-to-successfully-run-a-company-tech-blog.md

 Once the technical framework was set, we were ready to go.
 But where do you actually start when beginning to blog from zero?!

-First of all, we had to consider that a tech blog required the right content for our target group.
+First of all, we had to consider that a tech blog requires the right content for our target group.
 Our main goal is to let other developers and interested parties know about our technology stack as well as the challenges we face during software development and how we solve them.
 Furthermore, we are establishing new APIs, actively live Scrum and agile processes as well as participate in lots of conferences throughout the year.
 Not to forget that we're proud of our company culture and familiar working atmosphere.